fxrobin/xenon-reborn/README.md

 - Central assets management and loading, through enum
 - Smooth random background scrolling on the menu screen
 - Object states and polymorphism on every stage of the software design
-- Sprite collision oded from scracth based on bounding circles
+- Sprite collision oded from scratch based on bounding circles
 - Music playing an old format (Amiga and Atari-ST Mod format) which is very tiny compared to MP3
-- Parallalax scrolling on the game screen
+- Parallax scrolling on the game screen
 - Java 8 lambdas and method references.
 - etc.